 Tempranillo is also widely planted in Portugal, but under the name Tinta Roriz or Aragonês.
 When grown in Portugal, the wine style is more spicy with little or no vanilla aromas.

 Tinta Roriz is one of the grape varieties used in the famous Port wine from Portugal.
-It is grown in Douro and in Dão in northern Portugal.
+It is grown in the Douro and Dão regions, in northern Portugal.
 The grape gives full-bodied red wines with good tannins, high acidity, freshness, good structure and typical aromas of cherry, berries, pepper and other spices.

 When paring Tempranillo with food, it is important to take into consideration the following characteristics of the wine: